zanemountcastle/spoof/README.md

 ## Purpose

-Spoof allows for easy circumventing of timeout-based internet services in airports, cafes, etc. With a new MAC address, the internet provider recognises the ‘spoofed’ computer as a new user thereby allowing it to immediately reconnect to the internet.
+Among other uses for changing a computer's MAC address, spoof allows for easy circumnavigation of timeout-based internet services in airports, cafes, etc. With a new MAC address, the internet provider recognises the ‘spoofed’ computer as a new user thereby allowing it to immediately reconnect to the internet.

 This script has been tested in numerous Starbucks coffee shops, Barcelona International Airport (BCN) and Dubai International Airport (DXB).